Meet the Dean

 From exposure to extreme weather and worsening air pollution to the spread of food and water borne diseases — climate change is a health emergency.
 At the UMD School of Public Health, we are studying the ongoing health impacts of climate change in our communities and developing strategies to mitigate harm, promote sustainability and advocate for environmental justice.

 The CONSERVE Center for Sustainable Water Re-use, Food and Health is developing methods for the safe use of nontraditional water sources to irrigate our food and reduce the water demands that are exacerbated by climate change.
 Researchers also are studying the health impacts of climate change on asthma, cardiovascular disease and food and waterborne disease outbreaks.
 The Community Engagement, Environmental Justice and Health lab is advancing environmental justice by developing community-university partnerships focused on equitable planning, healthy zoning and sustainable community development.

 The University of Maryland Prevention Research Center is working to improve mental health for LGBTQ+ people through research, service and training so that health care providers can provide competent and affirming care.

 Stopping Vaccine Misinformation & Addressing Racial Disparities in Vaccine Acceptance

-As scientists are in a sprint to find a vaccine that could stamp out the coronavirus pandemic, misinformation and distrust abounds.
+Misinformation and distrust in the COVID-19 vaccine has slowed our ability to recover from the global pandemic.
 Family Science Professor Sandra Quinn studies the cultural beliefs behind vaccine racial disparities and is partnering with a team focused on stopping the spread of vaccine and health misinformation, spread largely on social media.
 Whether for the coronavirus, influenza or preventable childhood diseases, vaccines prevent disease and save lives.

 Exercise and Brain Health in the Fight Against Alzheimer’s Disease